-Our first commercial microdisplay was the SVGA+ OLED microdisplay, which was introduced in 2001.
+Our first commercial microdisplay, SVGA+ OLED, was introduced in 2001.
 In 2008, we introduced engineering samples of our SXGA OLED microdisplays and began selling significant quantities of the SXGA product in 2010.
-In the fourth quarter of 2011, we began selling preproduction samples of the WUXGA OLED microdisplays. eMagin OLED display products are being applied or considered for near-eye and headset applications in products to be manufactured by OEM customers for a wide variety of military, medical, industrial, and consumer applications.
+In late 2011, we began selling pre-production samples of the WUXGA OLED microdisplays.
+In early 2015, we released our Digital SVGA for production. eMagin OLED display products are being applied or considered for near-eye and headset applications in products to be manufactured by OEM customers for a wide variety of military, medical, industrial, and consumer applications.
 We offer our products to OEMs and other buyers as both separate components, integrated bundles coupled with our own optics, or full systems.
 We also offer engineering support to enable customers to quickly integrate our products into their own product development programs and offer design of customized displays with resolutions or features to meet special customer requirements.

 SVGA+ OLED Microdisplay Series (Super Video Graphics Array of 852x600).
 This 0.62 inch diagonal microdisplay has a resolution of 852x600 triad pixels (1.53 million picture elements).
 The display also has an internal NTSC monochrome video decoder for low power night vision systems.
-SVGA+Rev3 OLED-XL microdisplay is a power efficient OLED display solution for near-eye personal viewer applications which, uses less than 115 mW power in monochrome, such as for thermal imaging applications, and lower than 175 mW at 400 cd/m2 (60Hz video at 70 cd/m2) for full color video.
+SVGA+ Rev3 OLED-XL microdisplay is a power efficient OLED display solution for near-eye personal viewer applications which uses less than 115 mW power in monochrome for thermal imaging applications, and lower than 175 mW at 400 cd/m2 (60Hz video at 70 cd/m2) for full color video.
 This microdisplay has simpler calibration over temperature and is ideal for demanding binocular luminance and color matching.